Invest in property

 The Bright-line property rule

 The bright-line property rule does have some exceptions.
-The bright-line property rule generally does not apply to the sale of an owner-occupied residence, inherited property, or if you are the executor or administrator of a deceased estate.
-It also is exempt for Property acquired before October 1, 2015.
+The bright-line property rule generally does not apply to the sale of an owner-occupied homes, inherited property, or if you are the executor or administrator of a deceased estate.
+It also is exempt for property acquired before October 1, 2015.

 Summary